SBA Loans for Startups: The Essential Guide

 Step 1: Find your startup costs

-Before applying, you should calculate your startup costs to know how much to request.
+Before applying, calculate your startup costs to determine how much to request.
 SBA loan applications also require a detailed explanation of how you’ll use the funds.

 Figure out your one-time startup costs for things like business licenses, materials, and a security deposit or down payment on the business property.
 You’ll also want to calculate your overhead costs and ongoing business expenses for the first year.
-You want to ensure you will have enough runway to get the business up and running and generating revenue.
+You want to ensure you have enough runway to get the business up and running, generating revenue.

 Step 2: Determine your eligibility